-This is by no means an exhaustive list for all the various applications, extensions, and tools for Merch by Amazon, Amazon’s print or demand platform.
+Updated October 7, 2019 to include the Productor extension.
+This is by no means an exhaustive list for all the various applications, extensions, and tools for Merch by Amazon, Amazon’s print on demand platform.
 But I think I’ve included the best Merch tools here.

 I was amazed at how many Merch tools there are.
 I apologise but there is no way I’ve included all of them in this article.
 If you think I’ve missed out something important, please let me know so I can include it.